How Google Maps Ranking Works

 Your business description has a 750-character limit.
 Use it to clearly explain what you offer, who you serve, and what makes you different.
 Include your primary keywords naturally — avoid stuffing.
 Mention your service area and any specializations.

 Complete every available field: hours of operation (including special hours for holidays), phone number, website URL, appointment links, and business attributes.
 Google rewards completeness because it improves the user experience.
-A free Google Business Profile audit can identify which fields you are missing and how to fill them for maximum impact.

 Why Posting Frequency Matters